Crafting Brands With Meaning

-Toast’s work with A2B reflects the complexities of this process perfectly.
-Within the first weeks of the project, Toast was integrally involved in presenting the case for change to A2B’s CEO, a case that balanced the need to respect Cabcharge’s rich heritage with the equally pressing need to evolve, refresh, and strengthen the brand in order to meet the rapidly changing business landscape head-on.
+Toast’s work with A2BA2B’s CEO, a case that balanced the need to respect Cabcharge’s rich heritage with the equally pressing need to evolve, refresh, and strengthen the brand in order to meet the rapidly changing business landscape head-on.

-Gaining the approval of senior leadership was just the start of the process as the next, and most crucial, step was to convince A2B’s shareholders that a rebrand was the course of action most capable of putting the company in a position to achieve strong, sustainable growth long into the future.
-Once again, Toast was instrumental in articulating and presenting this proposal and, once again, near unanimous agreement was reached, paving the way for Cabcharge to officially begin its transition to A2B.
+Gaining the approval of senior leadership was just the start of the process as the next, and most crucial, a step was to convince A2B’s shareholders that a rebrand was the course of action most capable of putting the company in a position to achieve strong, sustainable growth long into the future.
+Once again, Toast was instrumental in articulating and presenting this proposal and, once again, a near-unanimous agreement was reached, paving the way for Cabcharge to officially begin its transition to A2B.